Time to take care of manatees

 Adult manatees generally are 9 to 10 feet long and weigh about 1,100 pounds; however, they can grow to 13 feet long and weight up to 2,600 pounds or more.
 At birth, manatee calves weigh 50 to 70 pounds and are 3 to 4 feet long.

-Like all other marine mammals, manatees are air-breathers.
-They can hold their breath for 20 minutes.
-Manatees will rest for several hours at a time, lying just below the water’s surface or on the bottom, only moving when they need to surface to take breaths.
+Like all other marine mammals, the manatee is an air-breather and can hold its breath for 20 minutes.
+Manatees will rest for several hours at a time, lying just below the water’s surface or on the bottom, only moving when they need to surface to take a breath.
 Often mothers and their calves will breathe in unison.

 Manatees, appropriately nicknamed “sea cows,” feed on various freshwater and marine vegetation, but researchers identify seagrasses as their dietary staple.
 Manatees in brackish or salt waters will also seek freshwater sources.
 Tempting as it might be, FWC officials warn that it is illegal to intentionally attract and/or feed manatees.